Urge the governor and your state elected officials to accelerate climate action

 - a dramatic ramp-up of investments in nature-based sequestration through habitat and soils management

 - major investments in community resilience, including regulatory changes that open up markets for clean energy microgrids and decentralized clean energy.

 The latest science demands more aggressive actions be taken sooner for the health of our planet and the health of our communities, especially frontline lower-income communities and communities of color.
 The state must lead efforts to scale up sequestration in working lands in tandem with fossil fuel phase-out.

-Please add your voice today to require net-negative emissions and the start of drawdown by 2030.
+Please add your voice today to require removing more carbon pollution than we emit by 2030.